solo-io/supergloo/README.md

 and operational management of multiple heterogeneous service meshes across multiple clusters through a unified API.
 The Gloo Mesh API integrates with the leading service meshes and  abstracts away differences between their disparate API's, allowing users to configure a set of different service meshes through a single API.
-Service Mesh Hub is engineered with a focus on its utility as an operational management tool, providing both graphical and command line UIs, observability features, and debugging tools.
+Gloo Mesh is engineered with a focus on its utility as an operational management tool, providing both graphical and command line UIs, observability features, and debugging tools.